 G Adventures’ biggest competitor is probably Intrepid Travel, who also offer group tours around the world.
 However, when it came to comparing the two for my trip to Costa Rica, G Adventures won the competition hands down.
 Here’s why:

 - G Adventures have 5 of 18-39 tours in Costa Rica, which was the type of tour I wanted to book onto since I was 19 at the time and wanted to travel with people my age.
-Since they have so many 18-39 tours, they span from 3 days to 32 days, meaning they have an option no matter how long you want to travel for.
 In comparison, Intrepid only have 2 – and both were far too long for me.
 I could only take two weeks off work, and Intrepid’s tours were 17 and 32 days, which were both too long for me.

 - G Adventures have a great cancellation policy.
-Most tour companies will keep your money if you back out from a tour, and your only option is to claim on your travel insurance.
+Most tour companies will keep your money if you back out from a tour.
 G Adventures, on the other hand, has a kick-ass cancellation policy that allows you to swap your trip dates, or swap your trip entirely for one of the same value.
-Read about their cancellation policy here.
+Check out their cancellation policy here.

 - You can secure your trip with just a small deposit, giving you more time to save up.
 This really was a game-changer for me, as at the time I just didn’t have the full amount ready to spend when I booked.
-I absolutely love the G Adventures deposit scheme.
 You only have to pay 30% of the tour price on booking, and the balance is due a few weeks before the trip.
-You know what else is amazing?
 If you cancel, or can’t pay for the rest of the trip, your deposit will be a Lifetime deposit.
 This means you can use that deposit money to book another tour, with no expiration date.
 G Adventures really do look after their customers!
-You can read more about their lifetime deposit here.
+You can find out more about their lifetime deposit here.

 - G Adventures has a huge emphasis on responsible travel.
 To show this, they give every one of their tours a ‘ripple score’ based on how much they give back to the community.
 Most tours also include a ‘G for Good’ stop on the itinerary, where you’ll get the opportunity to volunteer or join a local charitable initiative for a few hours.
 To find out more about G Adventures’ approach to responsible travel, click here.